 As for Sam, he went to the supermarket last week.
 He scooted up the aisles, spotting Spider-Man and Shrek boxes for the first time.
-Though he had no idea what they contained, he claimed, "I need it.
-I need it."
+Though he had no idea what they contained, he claimed, "I need it."
 At the fish counter, he had but one word to say: "Nemo.".